 Part 2: Performing CSV Imports

 First of all, it’s important to know that CSV import is not the method of choice in productive use.
-One downside of this upload method is, that you cannot handle data tables containing more than 10000 records.
+One downside of this upload method is, that you cannot handle data tables containing more than 10,000 records.
 For testing purposes, CSV imports are useful and easy to handle.
-OData services, then again, can handle huge amounts of data.
+OData services, on the other hand, can handle large amounts of data.
 That’s why they are standard in this case.
-Check the end user information for more detailled information on CSV Upload.
-For the import of data using an OData service, check this link, or read the next part of this series.
+Check the end-user information for more detailled information on CSV Upload.
+For the import of data using an OData service, check this link, or read the next part of this blog series.

-Check the link above for details.
+Check the documentation about CSV imports for details.
 You can see the pre-delivered fields when you download the CSV template.
-It contains important user instructions as a comment.
+The template contains important user instructions as a comment.
 Note that the fields for contact data have corresponding opt-in fields:

 If the value is Y (yes), communication with the contact via the given email address is allowed.
 Filling in the given template with your data, you can get the Marketing Permission Information into the system.
 Just save the maintained file on your device and upload it:

 In addition, bear in mind that some fields, especially some ID fields, are non-unique identifiers.
-For example, an email address is a so-called shareable ID, and thus can be used by several contacts.
+For example, an email address is a shareable ID, and therefore can be used by several contacts.
 You should add additional fields or unique identifiers in this situation.

-For huge data loads, as mentioned above, the CSV upload will not work.
-You should use the OData service CUAN_IMPORT_SRV for files containing more than 10000 records.
+For large data loads, as mentioned above, the CSV upload will not work.
+You should use the OData service CUAN_IMPORT_SRV for files containing more than 10,000 records.

-Another caveat: Please take into consideration that no time stamp of the permission is written seperately.
-Instead, the time stamp of the import is recorded as time stamp of the permission.
+Another caveat: Please take into consideration that no timestamp of the permission is written separately.
+Instead, the timestamp of the import is recorded as timestamp of the permission.
 This might cause problems from the legal point of view if the most recent permission data is not properly maintained.

 2.2 Import Interactions for Marketing Permissions

-The upload of Marketing Permissions via interactions works both with CSV files and an OData service (Part 3 of this series).
+The upload of marketing permissions via interactions works both with CSV files and an OData service (Part 3 of this series).
 The procedure is nearly the same as with contacts in the precedent paragraph.
-Instead of “contacts”, you now select the radio button next to “interactions”, and upload the corresponding CSV template.
+Instead of “contacts”, you select the radio button next to “interactions”, and upload the corresponding CSV template.

-You should use Contact Upload instead of Interaction Upload when an email address is used by several contacts, since the Interaction Upload does not allow for shareable IDs.
-With Contact Upload, you can enter multiple attributes to identify the contact clearly.
+You should use the contact upload instead of the interaction upload when an email address is used by several contacts, because the interaction upload does not allow for shareable IDs.
+With the contact upload, you can enter multiple attributes to identify the contact more clearly.

-As you can see in the table above, the issue with confusing upload time and Permission time does not occur here, because you explicitly provide a time stamp in the corresponding field.
+As you can see in the table above, the issue with confusing upload time and the time the permission was granted does not occur here, because you explicitly provide a timestamp in the corresponding field.

-2.3 CSV Import of Subscriptions (works also for Permissions)
+2.3 CSV Import of Subscriptions (Also Works for Permissions)

 As described above, select the appropriate radio button (“Subscriptions”) and download the CSV template.
-It is necessary that you provide the ID and the ID Origin of the given Contact in the CSV file.
-In addition, you have to maintain the mandatory fields of the Semantic Key, which ensures the uniqueness of an interaction record.
-Below a complete list of all mandatory fields:
+It is necessary that you provide the ID and the ID origin of the given contact in the CSV file.
+In addition, you have to maintain the mandatory fields of the semantic key, which ensures the uniqueness of an interaction record.
+Below is a complete list of all mandatory fields:

 Further fields are:

-Though not mandatory, providing a time stamp is highly recommended to avoid mixing up Permission or Subscription time on the one hand, and upload time on the other hand.
+Though not mandatory, providing a timestamp is highly recommended to avoid mixing up permission or subscription time with upload time.
 In contrast to the Contact Upload, the system records an interaction when importing Subscriptions this way.

-Note: In order to import your own permission history from an external source, you should do it this way: Start with the oldest record and continue with the upload chronologically.
-Proceeding in this fashion is necessary to make sure all changes of Subscriptions and Permissions are properly written into the SAP Hybris Marketing Cloud system.
+Note: To import your own permission history from an external source, you should start with the oldest record and continue with the upload chronologically.
+Proceeding in this fashion is necessary to make sure all changes of subscriptions and permissions are properly written into the SAP Hybris Marketing Cloud system.

-For more details, read section ‘Subscriptions’ of the integration guide ‘Data Management Upload Interfaces’.
-It also covers permissions.
+For more details, read the section ‘Subscriptions’ of the integration guide ‘Data Management Upload Interfaces’.
+This section also covers permissions.